github/docs/content/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue.md

 ---
 {% note %}

 **Note:** The special keywords in a pull request description are interpreted when the pull request targets the repository's *default* branch.
-However, if the PR's base is *any other branch*, then these keywords are ignored, no links are created and merging the PR has no effect on the issues. **If you want to link a pull request to an issue using a keyword, the PR must be on the default branch.**
+However, if the PR's base is *any other branch*, then these keywords are ignored, no links ar created and merging the PR has no effect on the issues. **If you want to link a pull request to an issue using a keyword, the PR must be on the default branch.**

 {% endnote %}